 Creating, using and sharing your content online

-UAL’s Graduate Showcase is a great opportunity for you to get your work seen, make new connections and develop your creative identity.
+Uploading a project to UAL Graduate Showcase is a great way to get your work seen, make new connections and develop your creative identity.
 It’s important that you understand the value of your intellectual property (IP) and the rights of others to ensure that you fully benefit from working in a digital space.

 This guidance is not definitive due the nuances and diversity of the law and creative practice.
 However, it will help you to identify where you should consider IP when deciding what content to upload.
 For further information about protecting and managing your rights, take a look at UAL's IP module.